Welcome to the Blog

 I Realized I Needed to Slow Down

 The day I realized I needed to slow down wasn’t dramatic.
-No collapse.
 No epiphany in the while I was brushing my teeth.
 No divine intervention involving thunder or a burning bush.
 It was a Tuesday — because of course it was a Tuesday.

 Fly Fishing Helps Me Hear God